Yadunandanv08/PathOr-Internship/README.md

 ### **2. Memory Usage**
 - The tested document of over 100 pages used a memory of only 20MB.

+## **How To Run The Program**

+- Clone the repository.
+- Install requirements by "pip install requirements.txt".
+- run by "python main.py".

 ## **Demo Video**

 - The demo video is given within the repository.
 In case of any error, use the link:https://drive.google.com/file/d/18IhJeNcTxiLdexbx7pAqfFyu3X2htdo-/view?usp=sharing.

 - ![image](TestImage.png)

+## **Instruction For Deployment**

+- For basic implementation, streamlit can be used for basic ui ,functionalities and quick deployment.